What to look for when buying a used car

 Once we’ve pre-approved your finance application

-You’ll be able to buy your car from just about anywhere but you can also browse thousands of quality used cars online on our Marketplace – or visit an Oodle approved dealer near you.
+You’ll be able to buy your car from just about anywhere, or visit an Oodle-approved dealer near you to browse thousands of quality used cars.

 Once we’ve pre-approved your finance application

-You’ll be able to buy your car from just about anywhere but you can also browse thousands of quality used cars online on our Marketplace – or visit an Oodle approved dealer near you.
+You’ll be able to buy your car from just about anywhere, or visit an Oodle-approved dealer near you to browse thousands of quality used cars.

 A car with a ribbon